-As mentioned above, a reduction in the float can almost immediate raise the price of stock.
-This might seem contrary to the notion that higher the float, bigger the price.
+As mentioned above, a reduction in the float can almost immediately raise the price of a security.
+This might seem contrary to the notion of “higher the float, bigger the price.”

 This is not the case however.
 For example, when risk averse investors are on the short side of the stock, reducing the float can squeeze these investors out of the market.